YifanShenSZ/Columbus7-Extension/General.md

 8. ./install.automatic parallel

 * Suggestion
-1. The install.automatic packed in the installation package may have trouble on late shell.
-A modified version debugged on ubuntu 16 and 18 is provided in Modification
-2. The install.config packed in the installation package is for gnu compiler, refer to the version provided here in Modification for intel compiler
-3. Better use openmpi rather than intel mpi
+1. Better use openmpi rather than intel mpi
+2. See Modification section in case of something wrong with standard installation step

 ## Modification
+* The install.automatic packed in the installation package may have trouble on late shell.
+Here is my modified version debugged on ubuntu 16 and 18
+* The install.config packed in the installation package is for gnu compiler.
+Here is a version for intel compiler
 * For minimum energy crossing point search, replace the polyhess.x in $COLUMBUS
 * For special Rydberg basis, add Rydberg.bas to $COLUMBUS/source/iargos/basis.
 Columbus provides 2 common Rydberg basis in X.bas